MAJIC: A High School Leadership Council Advisory Board

 As MPAC’s Director of Policy & Programming, Edina leads the MPAC team of staff and volunteers on strategic initiatives in government relations, media outreach and interfaith collaboration, while also coordinating the organization’s approach to domestic and international affairs.
 Additionally, Edina acts as a spokeswoman for the American Muslim community to media outlets, government officials, interfaith leaders, academic institutions, and community groups.
 From 2004-2010, Edina served as MPAC’s Communications Director.
 Edina has appeared on national media outlets, including CNN, BBC, and MSNBC.
 Since joining MPAC, Edina’s work has also been featured in several leading newspapers, including the Wall Street Journal and Los Angeles Times.
 Named one of the Top 500 Influential Muslims in the World in 2009, Edina is a proud graduate of the American Muslim Civic Leadership Institute, and has participated in conferences hosted by the United Nations.

 Jihad Turk serves as Dean of Bayan Claremont, an Islamic graduate college designed to educate Muslim scholars and religious leaders.
 He is also a founding Board Member of Claremont Lincoln University, a multireligious graduate school.
 Jihad has served as the Director of Religious Affairs at the Islamic Center of Southern California, the oldest and largest mosque in the Los Angeles area.
 Jihad actively engages in interfaith dialogue with Jewish and Christian communities and serves on the boards of several interfaith peace organizations.
-Additionally, he was featured in the Los Angeles Times, and in films and documentaries on Islam and has appeared on CNN and the History Channel representing Islam.
+Additionally, he has been featured in the Los Angeles Times, as well as in films and documentaries on Islam, and has appeared on CNN and the History Channel.
 His current interests also include identity formation in the American-Muslim community, interfaith relations, Islamic reform movements, and community leadership and development with a focus on youth.

 Joumana Silyan-Saba is a Policy Advisor for the City of Los Angeles Human Relations Commission with a focus on Community-Government Relations as it pertains to addressing areas of discrimination and exclusion.
 Ms. Silyan-Saba works directly with communities to promote healthy inter-group relations.
 Prior to that Ms. Silyan-Saba was a Program Director for Community and Inter-group Conflicts at the Asian Pacific American Dispute Resolution Center.
 Ms. Silyan-Saba completed an M.A in Negotiation and Conflict Management at California State University Dominguez Hills (CSUDH) in December 2002.
 She has since taught graduate courses at CSUDH on conflicts management and peace building.